coder-mike/microvium/doc/native-host/memory-usage.md

   - **Strings:** UTF-8 encoded string, `+1B` extra null terminator, `+2B` allocation header, `+2B` pointer to refer to it from a variable.

-    - Chars in microvium are single-character strings, and so consume `6B` of space each.
+    - Chars in Microvium are single-character strings, and so consume `6B` of space each.

   - **Int32:** Integers exceeding the 14-bit range will be stored as 32-bit integers on the VM heap, `+2B` allocation header, `+2B` pointer to refer to it from a variable (total of `8B`)